SAO DOMINGOS CHURCH

 sacristy, which for many years held the remains of King Afonso III, until

-they were moved to Alcobaça.
+they were moved to the town of Alcobaça.

 The African community clusters in the area because this church has had a